 Studies show elevated cortisol levels can contribute to metabolic syndrome, a cluster of conditions that increase the risk of heart disease, stroke, and diabetes, says Sturm.
-Knowing stress is one of the sneaky causes of a slow metabolism, practicing stress management techniques may help fire up your metabolism and help you reach your weight loss goals.
+Fatigue and digestive issues double as signs of slow metabolism and stress.
+If you find yourself experiencing these symptoms, practicing stress management techniques may help fire up your metabolism and help you reach your weight loss goals.

 Try these stress-busters!

 Meditate: Try this Visualize Calmness Meditation with DeAndre

 Practice Mindfulness: Practice being present in the moment, without worrying about the future or ruminating on the past, says Strum.

 Take a Deep Breath (and keep them coming): Breathing techniques can shift your body out of fight or flight and into a reset, digest, heal state, says Strum.

 Why is my metabolism slow, you ask?
 It may be as simple as too few calories.
 This goes back to the calories in versus calories out phenomenon, and too few calories can be one of the causes of a slow metabolism.
 News flash: this is why extreme calorie deprivation diets don’t work!